Portable appliance testing: Pass / fail instruments

+Aside from pass and fail indication, the interface will also include an option for selecting between Class I and Class II appliances.

+Advanced instruments

+Advanced test instruments display much more detailed result information, such as the measurement in Ohms of an insulation resistance test.
+They may also provide more options giving greater control over how each test carried out, for example providing a choice of test voltages for an insulation resistance test.
+Detailed readings naturally require greater knowledge to understand and interpret.

-These readings require interpretation by an electrician or someone with electrical understanding.
-Advanced PAT testers are effective as facilities management tools because they can record the location and test status of electrical equipment and appliances.
+Advanced PAT testers can be effective as facility management tools because they may record the location and test status of electrical equipment and appliances.

-RCD testing

-Some units can also test RCDs, following the recommendation in the current IEE Code of Practice to test any RCD fitted on an extension lead or multiway adapter.

-Computerised PAT testers
+Computerised instruments

-Some advanced PAT testers can download information to a computer.
-Bluetooth enabled computerised PAT testers make the two way transfer of test data between the tester and PC-based record keeping systems much simpler, and can be used with other test accessories such as label printers.
-Records can be maintained using PAT software such as PATorganiser.
+Some advanced PAT testers can transfer information to a computer.
+Bluetooth-enabled computerised PAT testers make the two way transfer of test data between the test instrument and PC-based record keeping systems much simpler, and can be used with other test accessories such as label printers.

-Calibration of testers
+Calibration

-As PAT testers are sophisticated instruments, it is important to make sure that they are continuing to measure correctly.
-If a company fails to check and maintain calibration, it could face difficulty substantiating any measurements in the event of a claim.
-It is usually recommended that calibration is carried out annually on a PAT testing unit.
+As PAT test instruments are sophisticated devices and perform an important safety role.
+As such it is important to make sure that they are continuing to measure correctly.
+If an instrument is not periodically checked and calibrated, then the accuracy of tests performed since it was last checked are drawn into question, which could create a problem in the event of a claim.
+It is usually recommended that calibration is carried out annually.

-When a PAT tester is calibrated, it is internally trimmed to match the original specification.
-This includes:
+When a PAT test instrument is calibrated, it is internally trimmed to match the original specification.